Thomasina, the Cat Who Thought She Was God: Plot

-Andrew MacDhui, a widowed veterinary surgeon working in fictional Inveranoch, Scotland in 1912 has a young daughter, Mary Ruadh, who is attached to her pet ginger cat Thomasina (who narrates some of the story).
+Andrew MacDhui, a widowed veterinary surgeon working in fictional Inveranoch, Scotland, in 1912 has a young daughter, Mary Ruadh, who is attached to her pet ginger cat Thomasina (who narrates some of the story).
 Although Mary loves Thomasina, her father MacDhui only tolerates the cat.
 MacDhui is a bitter and resentful atheist because his wife died young, and while he had desired to be a medical doctor to save humans, his overbearing father forced him to be a vet like himself.
-The village children talk of a local "witch" named Lori who is said to cure ailing animals through magic.
+The village children talk of a local "witch" named Lori, who is said to cure ailing animals through magic.
 After MacDhui refuses to help an injured frog found by Geordie McNab, the boy takes the frog to Lori and leaves it for her to heal.

-One day Thomasina falls ill, so Mary takes her beloved cat to her father expecting him to cure Thomasina.
+One day Thomasina falls ill, so Mary takes her beloved cat to her father, expecting him to cure Thomasina.
 To Mary's shock, MacDhui has his assistant chloroform Thomasina and tells Mary that she's been euthanized.
 Mary recovers Thomasina's body, and her friend Hughie Stirling suggests giving her the best funeral the village children can arrange.
-Mary obliges and the children write on Thomasina's headboard that she was "foulley murdered."
+Mary obliges, and the children write on Thomasina's headboard that she was "foulley murdered".
 Mary refuses to talk to her father again until he brings Thomasina back and spurns his offer of a new pet.
-She later confides to her father's friend, the Reverend Peddie with whom MacDhui spars over God's existence, that her father is dead and that she killed him.
+She later confides to her father's friend, the Reverend Peddie, with whom MacDhui spars over God's existence, that her father is dead and that she killed him.
 As time passes, Mary stops talking altogether and loses interest in life.

-When the funeral is over and Mary and her friends leave Thomasina's burial place in the hills, Lori appears, exhumes Thomasina's body, and discovers the cat is still alive; the chloroform simply induced a deep sleep.
+When the funeral is over, and Mary and her friends leave Thomasina's burial place in the hills, Lori appears, exhumes Thomasina's body, and discovers that the cat is still alive; the chloroform simply induced a deep sleep.
 Lori takes the cat to her own cottage to recover.
-When Thomasina wakes up, she thinks she is Bastet the Egyptian cat goddess, resurrected.
+When Thomasina wakes up, she thinks that she is Bastet, the Egyptian cat goddess, resurrected.
 The other animals at Lori's cottage don't believe her, especially when she tries to show her powers to them.
 Thomasina does not remember Mary or her former life.
 Lori renames her "Talitha" and keeps her.